AnaviTechnology/anavi-docs/anavi-macro-pad-10-knobs-3-knob-1/anavi-macro-pad-10-knobs-3-knob-1.md

 ANAVI Macro Pad 10 is powered by the popular open source firmware QMK which allows you to create various layouts.
 You can make a keymap with 2 or more layouts.
 A sticker on the side of the keycap might be useful as a visual aid to indicate the additional function of the key.

-* Keycaps

-Place all keycaps on the 8 mechanical switches of ANAVI Macro Pad 10.
-You can easily do this with your bare hands.
-It takes just a few seconds.

-As you can see [in the video](https://www.youtube.com/watch?v=AlH5sLEsoNc), a keycap puller might be useful if you make a mistake and want to pull off a keycap and place it on another location.

 * Peel Off Protective Films from the Acrylic Enclosure

 Peel off the protective films from both sides of the two laser cut transparent acrylic parts.
 The removal of the protective films is quite annoying but once you get rid of them, the acrylic enclosure will be crystal clear and fully transparent.